julzaza/wildwitchherbs/_posts/2025-11-26-nine-herbs-charm-healing.md

 The Old English text in the Lacnunga instructs that the **mixture be combined with apple pulp and ash bark**, substances associated with purification and resilience.
 The mash could then be prepared as a healing salve for wounds, infections, or venom, or steeped into a potent herbal drink for internal protection.

-During the grinding, the practitioner **recited the charm aloud, invoking divine authority—often calling upon Woden** — while rhythmically working the herbs.
+During the grinding, the practitioner **recited the charm aloud, invoking divine authority, often calling upon Woden**, while rhythmically working the herbs.

 Breath, voice, and motion fused intention into the medicine.
 In this way, remedy and spell became inseparable: plant power awakened through word, ritual action, and sacred preparation.